 – Tenzing Norgay, the first person to ascent to the summit along with Edmund Hillary, is said to have buried his daughter’s red and blue pencils on the top of Everest.

-- The three major rivers of the world, namely the Indus River, The Ganges and Brahmaputra and River Yangtze originate from the Himalayas range.
+The three major rivers of the world, namely the Indus River, The Ganges and Brahmaputra and River Yangtze originate from the Himalayas range.
 And it is also believed that these Himalayan Rivers are older than the Himalayan peaks itself.
+[Click here to know about trekking on frozen river]

 The lofty Himalayas make a dramatic statement on the topography of the Earth.
 An enchanting gift of Mother Nature, [Wanna go for Trekking in Ladakh] this mountain system is not just a popular holiday destination, but also a treasure chest of unexplored areas waiting to be found by adventurous mountaineers.